 If you have had an abnormal pap smear then your cervix needs to be evaluated for dysplasia.
 Dysplasia is not cancer, but it can turn into cancer if it is not treated.
 By proper treatment of dysplasia and by proper follow-up, we can significantly reduce the chances that cancer might develop.
 Dysplasia is also called CIN (cervical intraepithelial neoplasia) or if severe, CIS (carcinoma in situ).

 Watchful waiting – close follow-up

 Loop Electrosurgical Excision Procedure (LEEP)

-Treatment choice depends of the severity of the abnormality, how widespread it is, the patient's age, childbearing desires, available resources, physician training and patient preference.
-There are some cases that can (and should) be carefully followed without treatment, if the physician and patient are willing.
+Treatment choice depends on the severity of the abnormality, how widespread it is, the patient’s age, childbearing desires, available resources, physician training and patient preference.
+There are some cases that can (and should) be carefully followed without treatment if the physician and patient are willing.

 MARKEDLY ABNORMAL PAP SMEARS REQUIRE A BIOPSY OF THE CERVIX (APPEARANCE BELOW)